0xcf/decal-web/_sections/policies.md

 ### Will the DeCal be offered in the Spring 2021 semester?
 There is a good chance it will!
 This will be updated to a more definitive yes or no by the end of October.

+### How does enrollment work?
+When we are open for enrollment, Lab 0 will be published on this site!
+We will send enrollment codes to those who complete Lab 0 by the deadline.
+Do note that we often have more applicants than space in the course, so getting an enrollment code is unfortunately not guaranteed.

 ### How do I know which track is best for me?
 **Beginner Track** is intended for those who have little to no prior experience of using Linux-based systems.
 We will be providing an overview to several important